Bachelor of Arts, Major in English

 Admission Requirements

-Students pursuing a major in English must be admitted to the Faculty of Arts.
+Students pursuing a Major in English must be admitted to the Faculty of Arts.

 Declaration Requirements